cerb/cerb.github.io/_docs/automations/triggers/interaction.worker/elements/submit.md

 There may be multiple continue buttons (e.g. yes/no, allow/deny).
 This is much simpler than using a sheet, and it no longer requires a second click to continue.

+A `hidden@bool:` option can be used to conditionally hide buttons.

 When `submit:buttons:` isn't provided, the default 'continue' and 'reset' buttons are automatically added; and these can still be controlled with the `submit:continue@bool:` and `submit:reset@bool:` shortcuts.

 The current alternative styles for buttons are 'secondary' (gray like reset) or 'outline' (blue like continue but not filled).
 This makes it easy to visually distinguish primary/default and secondary options.